This letter was also sent to Energy and Commerce Committee Chair Greg Walden along with members of both committees.

 Dear Chairman Brady,

-On behalf of the millions of members and supporters of the National Committee to Preserve Social Security and Medicare, I write to ask you to reject proposals being considered as part of the Affordable Care Act (ACA) repeal that would harm seniors by driving up their out-of-pocket costs for prescription drugs and preventive services, and hastening Medicare’s insolvency.
+On behalf of the millions of members and supporters of the National Committee to Preserve Social Security and Medicare, I write to ask you to reject proposals being considered as part of the Affordable Care Act repeal that would cut funding to Medicaid and jeopardize important services to seniors and individuals with disabilities.

 President and CEO